passas/Cloud-Computing-Applications-and-Services/1.InstallSwap_Manually/README.md

 - NodeJS;
 - Yarn.

-Moreover, the preceding README document, states how the Swap installation, as long as its configuration, shall be done.
+Moreover, the preceding README document, states how the Swap installation, as long as its configuration, shall be made.

 [^1]: Swap installation requirements from https://github.com/Hackathonners/swap?tab=readme-ov-file#requirements .